arjankoning1/isotopia/README.md

 # ISOTOPIA
 ISOTOPIA is a software package for the prediction of radio-isotope production.
-It uses cross sections from the TENDL nuclear data library and calculates the radioactive yield as a function of irradiation time and other irradiation characteristics.
+It uses cross sections from the IAEA medical isotope data library and the TENDL nuclear data library and calculates the radioactive yield as a function of irradiation time and other irradiation characteristics.

 ## Documentation and reference
 A description of the code and its options can be found in the [ISOTOPIA User Manual (pdf)](https://github.com/arjankoning1/isotopia/blob/main/doc/isotopia.pdf).